-The Program of Study (POS) is formulated to include all coursework which is required to meet FSU and DSC requirements as well as coursework necessary to gain knowledge in the student's chosen research area.
+The Program of Study is formulated to meet FSU and DSC requirements as well as coursework necessary to gain knowledge in the student's chosen research area.
 As early as possible, and no later than the end of the third semester of graduate study at FSU, the student should prepare a POS; see the departmental website for the appropriate form.
 This should be done in conjunction with the major professor.
 The POS must be approved by the major professor and the departmental Associate Chair for Graduate Studies; a copy of the POS must be kept on file in the DSC.
 Modifications to the POS must be approved by the student's major professor and the departmental Associate Chair for Graduate Studies and submitted no later than one semester before graduation.

-The POS must meet the following minimum coursework requirements imposed by DSC or the Graduate College:
+The POS must include a minimum of 36 credit hours and meet the following minimum coursework requirements imposed by DSC or the Graduate College: